ABohynDOE/HSDS/README.md

 ## Available data sets

-The book contains more than 200 data sets.
-For the moment, only `r length(list.files("data"))` are available.
-The table below summarizes the data sets, displaying their names, what they contain, their structure, and the type of variables present.
+The book contains more than 500 data sets.
+For the moment, only some are available.
+They are summarized in the table below, along with their names, what they contain, their structure, and the type of variables present.

 | Name       | Title                                                | Structure      | Variables                    |
 |------------------|------------------|------------------|-------------------|